KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Integer, Default value: Depends on system, Available since: 20.07

-This option is defined by kdesrc-build (when using `kdesrc-build --generate-config`), set to be the number of available CPUs.
-If kdesrc-build cannot detect the number of CPUs, this value is set to 4.
+This option is defined by kde-builder (when using `kde-builder --generate-config`), set to be the number of available CPUs.
+If kde-builder cannot detect the number of CPUs, this value is set to 4.

 See [](#make-options-example) for an example of this